+This brings the center pin of impulse response in alignment with PWM_SYNC.
+Since the center pin is at the midpoint of the impulse response, it takes another half impulse response before data have propagated through the filter, with half an impulse response given by:

+tM∙(O∙D-3) 2

+In Figure 12, note the Data IRQ happens half an impulse response after PWM_SYNC.

+Once started, there is no need to realign to PWM_SYNC.
+The filter will remain in sync and hence the impulse response will always be aligned to PWM.
+Therefore, the general-purpose timer used to do the alignment can be reused for other purposes.

+SINC data- and interrupt rate

-with the typical PWM switching frequencies used in motor drives.
+It is not possible to match the SINC filter decimation rate with the typical PWM switching frequencies used in motor drives.
 Matching a switching frequency of 16 kHz would require a decimation rate of 625, and the resultant filter group delay would be 94 µs.
 This decimation rate is well above available values, and the group delay would limit the bandwidth of the current loop.
 Instead, the decimation rate is set to a multiple of the PWM frequency to lower the group delay and still achieve the target filter SNR.
 The control algorithm samples the data at a submultiple of the decimation frequency matching the PWM switching.
 This software decimation process involves transferring multiple data samples to a circular buffer in memory and reading the most recent data sample in response to the interrupt generated when the buffer is full.
 The DMA engine transfers data from the primary SINC filter to data memory, and the SINC control unit generates a trigger every time it transfers a fixed number of samples.

-Figure 7 describes the alignment between PWM switching, modulator, decimation, and data sampling.
+Figure 13 describes the alignment between PWM switching, modulator, decimation, and data sampling.
 The synchronizing pulse (PWM0_SYNC) from the PWM modulator aligns the startup of the modulator clock with the PWM frequency.
 The decimation frequency is a submultiple of the modulator clock and a multiple of the PWM frequency.
 The SINC0_DAT0 trigger rate is at the PWM frequency.
 The information in Table 2 illustrates the process of selecting the decimation rate and the PWM switching frequency.
 The first three entries in the table are chip level settings for the core and peripheral clocks.
 The maximum core clock rate is 240 MHz, and it is typically an even multiple of the system (peripheral) clock frequency.
 The SINC filter modulator clock (MCLK) derives from the system clock based on the MDIV register field value, and there are a limited set of values in the 5 MHz to 20 MHz range.
 The primary decimation rate (PDEC) is 125, which sets the filter SNR at 76 dB (>12-bit ENOB) with a group delay of 18.6 µs.
 The delay corresponds to a phase lag of only 8° at a typical current control loop bandwidth of 1.25 kHz.
 The modulator clock is 10 MHz; therefore, the primary decimation clock frequency is 80 kHz, and a software decimation rate (SWDEC) of 5 synchronizes the sample rate with a 16 kHz PWM frequency (PWM).
 Tuning of the PWM frequency is possible by adjusting the SINC filter decimation rate.